 Eureka College announces upcoming theater productions

-EC theater department has announces its productions for the 2008-2009 academic year
+The Eureka College theater department has announced its productions for the 2009-2010 academic year.

-The department, in conjunction with the Eureka College Women’s Board, will present “Winnie the Pooh” at 7 p.m.
+The department, in conjunction with the Eureka College Women’s Board, will offer a retelling of favorite childhood stories in “Fairy Tales: The Royal Players of Prince Desmond” at 7 p.m.
 Sept.
-12-13 and 2 p.m.
+11 and 12 and 2 p.m.
 Sept.
-14 in the Terrill Rooms in the Cerf College Center.
-Cost is $5 for children and $10 for adults.
-Proceeds will support the women’s board, which raises funds for various projects benefiting Eureka College.
+13 in the Terrill Rooms in the Cerf College Center.
+The original production by Eureka College senior Jessica Whitington of Oakwood will present humorous adaptations of classic fairy tales as told to grumpy Prince Desmond by his royal players.
+Cost is $5 for children and $10 for adults and includes refreshments.
+Proceeds will support women’s board projects that benefit Eureka College.

 Media Relations Coordinator